flatpickles/flatpickles.com/README.md

     * Smooth gradient backgrounds
     * Header & footer text colors
     * Hide header & footer between taps & mouse movement
-    * Maybe abstract some of this into svelte components, for use w/ writing page and elsewhere
 * Error page for media
 * Slug page for text (including md formatting)
 * Error page for media